Steven Terrell

-Steven Terrell (born September 21, 1990) is an American former professional football safety who played in the National Football League (NFL).
-He played college football at Texas A&M University and attended Allen High School in Allen, Texas.
+Steven Terrell (born September 21, 1990) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and attended Allen High School in Allen, Texas.
 He was a member of the Jacksonville Jaguars, Houston Texans, Seattle Seahawks, Kansas City Chiefs, and Tennessee Titans.

 Early life

 Terrell played high school football for the Allen High School Eagles.
 The Eagles won the 2008 5A Division I State Championship during his senior year.
 He was also named first-team All-State by the TSWA, All-State by the Associated Press, honorable mention Academic All-State (THSCA) and All-District (8-5A) at defensive back.
 He recorded 122 tackles, blocked five kicks, and intercepted two passes as a senior.

 College career

 Terrell was a four-year letterman for the Texas A&M Aggies from 2009 to 2012.
 He played in 52 games, starting 24, during his college career while recording totals of 139 tackles, four interceptions, two forced fumbles, and one fumble recovery for the Aggies.
 He was a team captain his senior year in 2012.
 Terrell was also named first-team Academic All-Big 12 and first-team Academic All-Southeastern Conference.
 He graduated from Texas A&M with a bachelor's degree in Sports Management / Business Administration.